Stand-up for better health

 We spend so much of our lives sitting down, more so in modern times than ever before.
 It also seems to be addictive, considering how people rush for a seat on the bus or train after a long day sitting in front of a computer screen in an office.
-Yet simply standing up can help improve health.
-Let’s try to revive some interest by reminding ourselves of forgotten benefits.
+Yet simply standing-up can help improve health.
+Let’s remind ourselves of the benefits.

 Why it’s important to “stand on your own two feet”

 “Standing on your own two feet” has traditionally been the mark of when a person becomes self- reliant, but standing upright on two feet is also a defining human characteristic.
-No wonder then that an increasingly deskbound and sedentary lifestyle can lead to unnecessary health complications.
+Little wonder a deskbound or sedentary lifestyle can lead to unnecessary health complications.

 Sitting for extended periods of time causes: